Module 3: All about dashboard filters, trends, and reports

 Other metrics are also easy to spot, like the total response count seen conveniently below the Metric Score window.
 (Watch this number change dramatically as we begin filtering results in the next section.)

-While we're at it, let’s filter "With" or "Without comments" with a simple click!
+You can also filter to "With" or "Without comments" with a single click!

 In addition to the built-in CSAT filters, you can filter by both Properties and Tags.
 Properties are defined in advance whereas Tags are created after results start flowing in.

 Tags can be added on the fly—as you notice new patterns in your results.
-Just click "Add a tag" in any Comment tile, and type the name of your tag, or select an existing tag from the drop-down list.
-We will expand on Tags in Core Module 7.
+Just click "Add a tag" in any response tile, and type the name of your tag, or select an existing tag from the drop-down list.

 Properties, on the other hand, take a bit of planning in advance.
-They are so integral to analysis that we’ve assembled Core Module 6, to tell you more about them.
-To pique your interest in Module 6, we’ll filter with a few properties in this next section and show how powerful they can be.
+They are so integral to analysis that we’ve assembled Core module 6, “All about Properties and Alerts,” to tell you more about them.
+For now, we’ll filter with a few properties in this next section and show how powerful they can be.

-In our simulation, Hem & Stitch is tracking critical trends — proactively addressing chinks in their otherwise solid CSAT armor.
+In our simulation, Hem & Stitch is tracking key trends — proactively anticipating chinks in their otherwise solid CSAT armor.

 To help filter their results, Hem & Stitch predefined some critical properties.